resplab/leap/docs/model/model-simulation.rst

 For all subsequent years, we create a list of agents who are either born in that year or who immigrated to the province in that year.
-The number of births in subsequent years is determined by the :ref:`birth_model`, which factors in the population growth type and the number of births in the previous year.
-The number of immigrants is determined by the :ref:`immigration_model`.
+The number of births in subsequent years is determined by the :ref:`birth-model`, which factors in the population growth type and the number of births in the previous year.
+The number of immigrants is determined by the :ref:`migration-model`.

 Example
 *************